-Birds around the North Sea is a photo project by Sijmen Hendriks.
+Turn the tide, birds around the North Sea is a photo project by nature photographer Sijmen Hendriks.

 Sijmen Hendriks is a Dutch freelance photographer, with a passion for nature and bird photography.
 Also, since 1993, he has covered a wide range of subjects for various clients.
 Sijmen Hendriks is represented by photo agency Hollandse Hoogte.

 Blog on urban wildlife: stadsvogels.wordpress.com, also in Dutch.